Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstMethodArgumentLineBreak.md

 ## Description

-This cop checks for a line break before the first argument in a multi-line method call.
+This rule checks for a line break before the first argument in a multi-line method call.

-### Example
+## Examples

 ```ruby
 # bad